 I also point to the fact that the case concerns an area of activity where the expropriating party has a de facto monopoly which makes it impossible for anyone else to make use of the property for the same purpose.
 This in itself makes it questionable to simply assume that the lack of financial value for other purchasers provides the appropriate basis for calculating compensation.
 When considering this question, it is also appropriate to take into account that we have lately seen a great increase in the use of expropriation to undertake projects such as this.
 Compulsion is becoming the primary mode for acquisition of property – replacing voluntary sale following friendly negotiations.

 In my opinion, the importance of Marmor is not that it seems to endorse a narrow interpretation of the no-scheme principle.
-In fact, I think it is erroneous to read the judgement this way.
-Rather, I take Marmor to be an expression of scepticism towards uncritical obedience to any set of general rules for calculating compensation, especially if these limit the room for sound lay discretion.
+In fact, I think it is erroneous to read the judgment this way.
+Rather, I take Marmor to be an expression of skepticism towards uncritical obedience to any set of general rules for calculating compensation, especially if these limit the room for sound lay discretion.
 Moreover, I note that the contextual factors that the Supreme Court highlights here are particularly relevant in the context of economic development takings, much more so than for the construction of public railways.

 The days of Marmor have passed, and there has since been a marked shift of attention towards ensuring governmental control over compensation levels.
 Legislation has been introduced to achieve this, by limiting the freedom of the appraisal courts.
 In the next subsection, I give a brief presentation of this more recent development.